-In the fall of 1985 my running career was kind of flapping in the wind.
-I’d just graduated from the University of Oregon and was still recovering mentally from a ridiculous number of injuries.
+In the fall of 1985 my running career was flapping in the wind.
+I’d just graduated from the University of Oregon and was recovering from a ridiculous number of injuries.
 I was looking for a fresh start…or at least a second wind.

-I packed up my belongings and drove from Eugene, Oregon to New Brunswick, Maine to train with Bob Sevene, a well respected coach for Nike’s Athletics West team and the coach of Joanie Benoit Samuelson.
+I packed up my belongings and drove from Oregon to Maine to train with Bob Sevene, a well respected coach for Nike’s Athletics West team and the coach of Joanie Benoit Samuelson.